-Proposals will be reviewed by members of the SME workgroup to determine if the proposal adequately addresses the elements of the RFQ.
-Based on this review, prospective contractors may be asked to engage a subset of the Collaborative membership (e.g. the Steering Committee and/or members of the SME workgroup) as part of the selection process.
+Proposals will be reviewed by a team of individuals to determine if the proposal adequately addresses the elements of the RFQ.
+Based on this review, prospective contractors may be asked to engage a subset of the Collaborative membership (e.g. the Steering Committee and/or members of the SME workgroup) via a conference call in January 2017 as part of the selection process.